unixvoid/silo/readme.md

 ----
 - Check for filesystem changes to pick up new packages
   this means updating master:metadata to for insertions/deletes
-  - We need to figure out race condition/file locking if two packages get removed at once

 - Set upstream and inject headers?
   many people are going to want the metadata injected on their websites home